mmmray/mmmray.github.io/0rtt.md

 *2024-08-14*

-There seems to be some misconceptions around what 0-RTT means.
 Any given v2ray config does not just "have" 0-RTT or not have it.

 It's a property of a specific protocol layer, and your config is made of multiple layers.
 In this order, from outer to inner layer: